jeremytammik/tbc/a/1545_forge_raycast.md

 <!---

-Three.js Raytracing in the Forge Viewer #RevitAPI @AutodeskRevit #aec #bim #dynamobim @AutodeskForge
+Three.js Raytracing in the Forge Viewer http://bit.ly/forgeraytrace #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #threejs #javascript

 Yesterday, I showed how you can add custom geometry to the Forge viewer for debugging or other purposes and to control graphically what is going on.
 Today, I address the ray tracing required to determine the number of walls between the user selected signal source point and the other target points spread out across the picked floor slab.